 Eliminate the fluff

-Evidence suggests that longer pieces of over 3,000 words rank higher in search results for competitive keywords, but that doesn’t mean you should ramble just to hit a higher word count.
+Some experts believe longer pieces of over 3,000 words rank higher in search results for competitive keywords, but that doesn’t mean you should ramble just to hit a higher word count.
 Instead, it’s better to have a shorter piece that’s beautifully written, cohesive, concise, and scannable.

 To pinpoint awkward phrases and grammatical errors, you can try using a plugin like Grammarly.
 Additionally, reading your piece aloud will help you catch errors such as passive voice, awkward phrasing, long sentences, and more.

-Use the problem – agitate – solve formula
+Use the problem-agitate-solve formula

 This simple but effective formula makes it easy to create persuasive content.